-(c’93-’99) Allan Broad (?), Jamie Legg (drums) Dee Coley (drums/bass) and Duncan Siggers (?).
+(c’93-’98) Allan Broad (?), Jamie Legg (drums) Dee Coley (drums/bass) and Duncan Siggers (?).

-Originally called The Hometown Boys the band rebranded to Eat The Sofa about the time that Coley, who’d previously been in His Wooden Fish, shifted from drums to bass and Legg joined the band.
-Broad fronted Eat The Sofa from ’93 until his relocation to Amsterdam in ’99.
-They were certainly playing the local circuit in ’93 through ’94, including regular appearances at The Cricketers, Westfield.
+Originally called The Hometown Boys the band rebranded to Eat the Sofa about the time that Coley, who’d previously been in His Wooden Fish, shifted from drums to bass and Legg, who’d previously been in Strange CultThe Golden Age of MetroMatrix, Ill At Ease, and Luxury Glass Town, joined the band.
+Broad fronted the various incarnations from ’93 until ’98.
+They were certainly playing the local circuit in ’93 through ’94, including regular appearances at The Cricketers, Westfield and appeared at the University of Surrey, Guildford as part of the Student Union’s All-Day Blues event on 19 November ’94, along with Sister Wendy, Wildwood, Winterfall, The Hamsters and The Bogus Brothers.

-Eat The Sofa then reformed in 2004 playing a gig at Holloway Hill Sports Club, Godalming supported by Firth (also previously in His Wooden Fish ) and were gigging up to December 2006 when they played The Sun, Godalming supported by The Two Deceivers and Sigg & Si.
+Eat The Sofa reformed in 2004 playing a gig at Holloway Hill Sports Club, Godalming supported by Firth (also previously in His Wooden Fish ) and were gigging up to December 2006 when they played The Sun, Godalming supported by The Two Deceivers and Sigg & Si.

 Tracks: